How Important Are Oven Temperatures?

 By Nell Jones - daughter, writer, student, contributor |

-Oven temperatures are a tricky thing to nail down, and you don’t want to get it wrong, or else you’ll be sick at home with undercooked food or your whole meal will be burnt, right?
+Oven temperatures are tricky to nail down, and you don’t want to get it wrong, or else you’ll be sick at home with undercooked food, or your whole meal will be burnt, right?

 How important is it that a chicken thigh be cooked at 375° Fahrenheit or a piece of salmon be cooked at 400° Fahrenheit, and what are the consequences if you get it wrong?